The 4 Laws

 The value of the entropy is usually 0 at 0K, however there are some cases where there is still a small amount of residual entropy in the system.

-When you heat something, depending on what it’s made of, it takes a different about of time to heat up.
-Assuming that power remains constant, this must mean that some materials require more energy to raise their temperature by 1K (1K is actually the same as 1°C, they just start at a different place.
+When you heat something, depending on what it’s made of, it takes a different amount of time to heat up.
+Assuming that power, the amount of energy transferred per unit of time, remains constant, this must mean that some materials require more energy to raise their temperature by 1K (1K is actually the same as 1°C, they just start at a different place.
 For more information click here) than others.
 If you think about it, this makes sense.
 A wooden spoon takes a lot longer to heat up than a metal one.
 We say that metal is a good thermal conductor and wood a poor thermal conductor.
 The energy required to raise 1kg of a substance by 1K is called it’s specific heat capacity.
 The formula we use to find how much energy is required to raise 1 kg of a substance by 1K is:

 where = Energy, = mass, = specific heat capacity and = change in temperature.